blake-travers/MapPopulation/README.md

 #### Population, Resolution & Uncertainty
 MapPopulation calculates the total population contained within any user-drawn shape.
 Supports shapes of all sizes - from suburbs to countries, using detailed global population rasters at up to 6 arc-second (≈200m at equator) resolution.

 For each query, the backend selects an appropriate resolution based on both the size and complexity of the shape to balance performance.
-Each shape's algorithmic uncertainty is calculated to a 95% confidence interval, and displayed for the user to consider.
+Each shape's algorithmic uncertainty is calculated and displayed for the user to consider.

 #### Performance
-The default "Fast" aggregation method is designed to return 95% of cases in under half a second - regardless of shape size or complexity.
+The default "Fast" aggregation method is designed to return 90% of cases in under half a second - regardless of shape size or complexity.
 This speed is primarily achieved through both Quadtree-based partitioning of COGs and selective resolution sampling.

 If the user requires higher precision, "Exact" mode can be toggled which aims to reduce the algorthmic uncertainty by increasing the depth the aggregator reaches.
 While shapes in "Exact" mode take an average of ~3 seconds and can take up to 10 seconds to calculate, they reduce the algorithmic uncertainty of the shape to less than 0.1% in almost all cases.